-We accomplish our mission for local worshiping communities in the Christian Reformed Church in North America by
+Thrive accomplishes our mission calling for local worshiping communities in the Christian Reformed Church in North America by:

 to seek ways for those who plan and lead worship in the CRCNA to meet for mutual encouragement and opportunities to share with, learn from, and listen to each other.